-What a local government should do, in a lobbying code, is to expressly have a principal acknowledge that, by hiring a lawyer to lobby for it, it waives lawyer-client confidentiality with respect to required disclosures of lobbying activities.
+What a local government should do, in a lobbying code, is to expressly have a principal acknowledge that, by hiring a lawyer to lobby for it, it waives lawyer-client confidentiality with respect to required disclosures of lobbying activities and related expenditures.
 The City Ethics Model Lobbying Code deals with this important issue in four places.
-It includes such a waiver in the provision about the registration form, so that the waiver is on the registration form itself (§302.6):
+It includes such a waiver in the registration form provision, so that the waiver is on the registration form itself (§302.6):